 Area H is an example of flooring lightly contaminated with urine, but

-the area under and behind the base board is much bigger problem with
+the area under and behind the base board is a much bigger problem with

 on the right side of the wall is the area

 displayed above.
-This area is in need of replacement because
+This area of plywood is in need of replacement because

 of the level of staining and its refusal to dry.
-Note the 2
+Further, with a stain

-black marks, they are nails that have rusted extensively.
+black marks (B), they are nails that have rusted extensively.